 Due to high demand, we have limited headlining slots available.

-Because of this, we are prioritizing artists who can potentially sell 500+ tickets worldwide.
+We are prioritizing artists who can potentially sell 200+ tickets worldwide.

 Smaller, developing artists will be reviewed and considered for opening slots.